 Novo gets that, and instead of platitudes, they offer real functionality.
 A system that’s tailored to people like you and me.
 We have a business to run and don’t have a ton of time to deal with complicated systems and convoluted apps and interfaces.

 Azlo and Novo Compared

-This graphic is a good summary, but I feel like there’s so much more, like the beta Shopify integration and being able to see my Stripe balance on my dashboard quickly made Novo a bank, plus a heads-up display of everything that mattered when it came to money.
+This graphic is a good summary, but I feel like there’s so much more, like the beta Shopify integration and being able to see my Stripe balance on my dashboard quickly made Novo a fintech backed by Middlesex Federal Savings F.A., plus a heads-up display of everything that mattered when it came to money.